ellisgl/GeekLab-GLPDO2/README.md

 Easy to use PDO Wrapper for PHP 7.0+

 ### Features
 *    Bind value by the correct type.
-E.g. Don't bind a string value where an integer should be.
+E.g. Don't bind as a string where an integer bind should be.
 *    Help prevent injections.

 ### What's new